drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 distribution is very uneven.
 What we need to know is how `load factor` affects key distribution.

-Increasing `load factor` would reduce number of empty buckets and increase collision rate.
-The change is monotonic but not linear, as the table and the picture shows below:
+Increasing `load factor` would reduce the number of empty buckets and increase the collision rate.
+It is monotonic but not linear, as the following table and the picture shows:

-#### Load factor, empty buckets, buckets having 1 key and buckets having more than 1 key:
+#### Load factor, empty buckets, buckets having 1 key and buckets having more than 1 keys:

 | load factor(n/b) |   0 |   1 |   >1 |
 | :--         | --: | --: |  --: |